 What I love about mini muffins is that you can have a few and it’s ok.
 They are minuscule compared to standard bakeshop muffins, and about 1/3 of the size of a regular homemade muffin.
 While a hit with kids, these muffins are a great choice for young and old alike.
 They are high in fiber, lower in sugar than most muffins, and a source of vitamin A and iron.

 My kids like them with a chocolate chip (or three) pushed into the tops.
-While I have never been one to turn down chocolate, I also like them with a pecan.
-(And I have found that the best way to make sure the kids leave some for me is to add pecans to at least a few!)
-You could also add walnuts or pumpkin seeds–whatever you prefer.
+While I have never been one to turn down chocolate, I also like them with a pecan or some pumpkin seeds.
+(And I have found that the best way to make sure the kids leave some for me is to add nuts and seeds to at least a few!)

 These muffins are perfect for breakfast, as a snack, and in lunchboxes.
 So make extra and freeze, that way you will be good to go for at least a few days!
 (Did I mention that I made one batch yesterday and they were gone by the end of the day?
 Yes, be sure to freeze half before that happens to you!)